 Most cottages will provide a Christmas tree and decorations.
 If you're arriving with young children, why not ask the owner if the decorations can be left by the tree for the kids to decorate when you arrive.
 Owners can be very helpful.
 Some will even tell you which local walks will allow you to forage for holly and ivy to bring home to add a further seasonal touch to your cottage.

 Given the range of cooking facilities to be found in a holiday cottage kitchen, you should be able to plan and prepare just about any Christmas menu you desire.
 What's more, you don't have to buy and bring the food with you.
 Owners will tell you which supermarket offers a pre-order delivery service, as well as contact details for local delicatesssens, butchers, bakers and even Farmers' markets.

 Ordering the Christmas turkey (or duck, pheasant or goose) should not be a problem.
 If Googling local butchers doesn't get you anywhere (unlikely), your friendly owner will usually be happy to recommend a few suppliers.
 Larger properties will even have contact details for local caterers happy to supply pre-prepared menus or also turn up and do the whole thing themselves.
 All you'll have to do is empty the dishwasher.

 When to book your cottage

-People start booking holiday cottages, especially the larger properties, for Christmas and New Year well in advance, but it is not too late in October or November to find somewhere wonderful.
-Generally, most cottages will require a minimum of 5-night bookings, so don’t assume it will be a straightforward matter of finding somewhere for 3 nights, unless you’re leaving it until the last minute.
+People start booking holiday cottages, especially the larger properties, for Christmas and New Year well in advance.
+Still, it is not too late in October or November to find somewhere wonderful.
+Unless you are leaving it to the last minute to book, most cottages will require a minimum of 5-night bookings.
+So, don't assume it will be a straightforward matter of finding somewhere for 3 nights.

-Finally, wherever you go this Christmas, don’t forget to leave a forwarding address for Santa at home before you leave, although, experience suggests he has an unbelievably up to date database as to where every deserving child will be sleeping!
+Finally, wherever you go this Christmas, don't forget to tell the children to leave a forwarding address for Santa before you leave for your Christmas holiday!